Tristan Enaruna: Professional career

+Maine Celtics (2025–2026)

 After going undrafted in the 2024 NBA draft, Enaruna joined the Boston Celtics for the 2024 NBA Summer League and on 10 July 2024, he signed with the team.
 However, he was waived on 8 October and on 26 October, he joined the Maine Celtics.

+Cleveland Cavaliers / Charge (2026–present)

-For the 2025–26 season, he was added to the roster of the Cleveland Cavaliers' NBA G League affiliate, the Cleveland Charge.
+For the 2025–26 season, Enaruna was added to the roster of the Cleveland Cavaliers' NBA G League affiliate, the Cleveland Charge.
+On January 28, 2026, Enaruna signed a two-way contract with the Cavaliers.